JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/NotesStructure.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.1/images/1.PNG">

 ### Program counter
 PC holds the address of the next instruction to be executed.
 Could be the address of the next instruction in RAM.
-At the start of the fetch-decode-execute cycle its copied to the MAR
+At the start of the fetch-decode-execute cycle its copied to the MAR.

+IMPORTANT: **After sending the value to the MAR, the PC is incremented, or if a jump instruction takes place, the PC is changed to the address held in the CIR**

 ### Memory Address register
 MAR holds the **memory location (address)** of data or an instruction which will be fetched next.